codeceptjs/CodeceptJS/docs/mobile.md

 });
 ```

 This test is easy to read and write.
-Also it will work both on iOS and Android devices.
+Also, it will work both on iOS and Android devices.
 Doesn't it sound cool?

 ## Setting Up

 Ensure that you have [CodeceptJS installed](https://codecept.io/installation/).
-You will also need to install [Appium](https://appium.io/).
+You will also need to install [Appium](https://appium.io/docs/en/2.1/).
 We suggest to use [appium-doctor](https://www.npmjs.com/package/appium-doctor) to check if your system is ready for mobile testing.

 ```sh